ZhengBenjamin/Iris-Classifier/README.md

 # Neural Network for Iris Dataset Classification

 This Python script implements a neural network using PyTorch to classify the Iris dataset.
-The implementation includes data preprocessing, model definition, training, and visualization of decision boundaries.
+The implementation includes data preprocessing, model definition, training, and visualization of decision boundaries. **Average accuracy of 0.97.**

 ## Overview